tigrkoshka/2023-MIPT-PL-Concepts/exceptions/README.md

 In the [playground directory](playground) an `except_play` executable file will appear, which is the binary of the playground program.

+Additionally, if the Google Test framework is installed, the testing binaries will appear in the directories containing the *except* library [tests](include/tests) and the `AutoObject` class template [tests](include/objects/tests).
+For more details on installing the Google Test framework and running the tests please refer to those directories README files.

 ### Compilers